MiraclApp/frontend-challenge/README.md

 # frontend-challenge
-Code challenge sent out to applicants for the Senior Frontend Developer role
+Code challenge sent out to applicants for the Senior Frontend Developer role.
+Are you ready?